EMS in War: Rescue Services during a Rockets Attack on Israel

-How to coordinate rescue operations during a massive terroristic attack?
+How to coordinate EMS in war?
 The official report of the 4/5/19 Barrel Rockets on Israel from the Magen David Adom shows how it is hard to create a rescue network that works in the hardest conditions.

 The first alerts were heard in the morning.
 Residents were still enjoying the Shabbat in their homes with their families and friends.
 From this moment onwards they heard explosions and sirens.
 MDA raised the alert level following an assessment of the situation with the relevant security personnel such that when the first sirens sounded, MDA teams were protected and ready to respond.

 EMS in war: limitation and safety protocols among the rescuers

 MDA Director-General Eli Bin instructed all regions under fire and those neighbouring: “Following consultation with security forces, it was determined to increase the alert level to the highest level in the Negev and Lachish Regions and raised in the Ayalon, Yarkon, Sharon and Jerusalem Regions.

 The managers were instructed to instruct the Dispatch and field teams in relevant protocols.
 MDA Youth Volunteers are forbidden from volunteering at stations within 40km of the Gaza Border area, and additional MICUs and ambulances are being staffed with volunteer teams.”

 MDA’s Negev Regional Dispatch Center moved to operate from a backup center protected from rockets.
 The Lachish Regional Dispatch Center, instead, continued operations, thanks to the generous donors who made it possible to fortify the Center.